Hey there, this is my first post on 2012 and today you’ll learn how to create a simple and clean CSS3 menu in just a few steps.

 To be short: reset the margin and padding for the unordered list, also center align the

 inline-block list elements:

 For the menu elements, instead using float I chose the

 inline-block alternative.
 If you want to find out more about

 inline-block pros and cons, I’d recommend Robert Nyman’s article: CSS display: inline-block: why it rocks, and why it sucks.

 The below is the most interesting part, in my opinion.
 Without, adding any extra markup and using a pseudo-element you will be able to create a cool effect:

 I hope you enjoyed this article and I’m looking forward to hear your thoughts about it.
 Thanks for reading!

 RTD's top 10 most read articles of 2011

-Cool headings with pseudo-elements
+Cool HTML headings with CSS pseudo-elements